apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Triggering Deferral
 ~~~~~~~~~~~~~~~~~~~

-If you want to trigger deferral, at any place in your Operator you can call ``self.defer(trigger, method_name, kwargs, timeout)``, which will raise a special exception that Airflow will catch.
+If you want to trigger deferral, at any place in your operator, you can call ``self.defer(trigger, method_name, kwargs, timeout)``.
+This raises a special exception that Airflow will catch.
 The arguments are:

-* ``trigger``: An instance of a Trigger that you wish to defer on.
+* ``trigger``: An instance of a trigger that you want to defer.
 It will be serialized into the database.
-* ``method_name``: The method name on your Operator you want Airflow to call when it resumes.
+* ``method_name``: The method name of your operator that you want Airflow to call when it resumes.
-* ``kwargs``: Additional keyword arguments to pass to the method when it is called.
-Optional, defaults to ``{}``.
+* ``kwargs``: (Optional) Additional keyword arguments to pass to the method when it is called.
+Defaults to ``{}``.
-* ``timeout``: A timedelta that specifies a timeout after which this deferral will fail, and fail the task instance.
-Optional, defaults to ``None``, meaning no timeout.
+* ``timeout``: (Optional) A timedelta that specifies a timeout after which this deferral will fail, and fail the task instance.
+Defaults to ``None``, which means no timeout.

-When you opt to defer, your Operator will *stop executing at that point and be removed from its current worker*.
-No state - such as local variables, or attributes set on ``self`` - will persist, and when your Operator is resumed it will be a *brand new instance* of it.
-The only way you can pass state from the old instance of the Operator to the new one is via ``method_name`` and ``kwargs``.
+When you opt to defer, your operator will *stop executing at that point and be removed from its current worker*.
+No state will persist, such as local variables, or attributes set on ``self``.
+When your operator resumes, it resumes as a *brand new instance* of it.
+The only way you can pass state from the old instance of the operator to the new one is with ``method_name`` and ``kwargs``.

-When your Operator is resumed, an ``event`` item will be added to the kwargs passed to the ``method_name`` method.
-The ``event`` object contains the payload from the trigger event that resumed your Operator.
-Depending on the trigger, this may be useful to your operator (e.g. it's a status code or URL to fetch results), or it may not be important (it's just a datetime).
+When your operator resumes, Airflow adds an ``event`` object to the kwargs passed to the ``method_name`` method.
+This ``event`` object contains the payload from the trigger event that resumed your operator.
+Depending on the trigger, this can be useful to your operator, like it's a status code or URL to fetch results, or it might be unimportant information, like a datetime.
 Your ``method_name`` method, however, *must* accept ``event`` as a keyword argument.

-If your Operator returns from either its first ``execute()`` method when it's new, or a subsequent method specified by ``method_name``, it will be considered complete and will finish executing.
+If your Operator returns from either its first ``execute()`` method when it's new, or a subsequent method specified by ``method_name``, it will be considered complete and finish executing.

-You are free to set ``method_name`` to ``execute`` if you want your Operator to have one entrypoint, but it, too, will have to accept ``event`` as an optional keyword argument.
+You can set ``method_name`` to ``execute`` if you want your operator to have one entrypoint, but it must also accept ``event`` as an optional keyword argument.

-Here's a basic example of how a sensor might trigger deferral
+Here's a basic example of how a sensor might trigger deferral:

 .. code-block:: python